-CATCHING OR SUSPECTING ACADEMIC MISCONDUCT
+IF YOU CATCH OR SUSPECT ACADEMIC MISCONDUCT

 - If you determine an academic infraction occurred, the student must be notified of

-the sanction or outcome, within ten (10) business days.
+any action you take (sanctions), within ten (10) business days.

 - Faculty may establish a student-faculty resolution in place of traditional sanctions

 for first time infractions.
 These resolutions are typically informal, and must still